NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/qedge_constraints_specification.md

 - `name`: For human use, this just specifies the intent of the constraint.
 - `id`: This targets the constraint to attributes with a specific `attribute_type_id`.
-- `value`: Provides a value with which the targeted attribute types must agree.
+- `value`: Provides a value with which the targeted attribute must agree.
 - `operator`: Provides the relationship to the `value` that targeted attributes must fulfill.

 Additionally, `not` allows the operator relationship to be inverted.